Looping Statements

 Before Inline PERFORM...TIMES Iteration: 1 Iteration: 2 Iteration: 3 Iteration: 4 Iteration: 5 Iteration: 6 After Inline PERFORM...TIMES

-The PERFORM...UNTIL statement is used to execute a statement block repetitively until a certain condition is true.
+PERFORM...UNTIL statement is used to execute a statement block repetitively until a certain condition is true.
 The variable used in condition initialization, increment or decrement should be taken care separately.
-PERFORM UNTIL statement is both inline and outline.
+It is both inline and outline.

 Inline PEFORM...UNTIL | Outline PEFORM...UNTIL |